Efficient description of experimental effects in amplitude analyses: Formalism of amplitude analyses

 Non-uniform acceptance is usually handled either explicitly, using a parametric or non-parametric model of the decay density as shown in Eq.~(\ref{eq:decay_density}), or in an implicit way, by including its effect in the normalisation term of the likelihood.
 In the latter case, the scattered data from simulation can be directly used, and no functional representation of the acceptance is required.

 To demonstrate the implicit approach, let us consider Eq.~(\ref{eq:nll}) that is being minimised in the unbinned fit (the background contribution has been omitted for simplicity):

 Here the normalisation term $I$ is calculated by taking the mean of the values of the density function on a uniformly distributed sample $\yvec_j$ ($1\leq j\leq M$) in a volume $V$.
-The constant terms that do not depend on the parameters of interest, $\pvec$, can be omitted, which leads to the following expression:
+The constant terms that do not depend on the parameters of the model $\thetaveca$ can be omitted, which leads to the following expression:

 The second term in the above equation can be seen as the sum of $|\ampl|^2$ calculated over the sample $\yvec_j$ distributed uniformly over the decay phase space, where each event $j$ enters with the weight $\epsilon(\yvec_j)$.
 The weight of each event can also be interpreted as the probability of that event passing the detector acceptance.
 Such an interpretation hints at a way to prepare the normalisation sample: one has to generate the decays uniformly in the decay phase space, and then simulate the reconstruction and selection of the events.
 The retained events will serve as a normalisation sample for the likelihood and no further corrections to the acceptance are required.
 In a real analysis, however, additional weighting of the normalisation sample may be needed to account for the imperfections in the simulated sample.